lgmorand/lgmorand.github.io/_posts/2023-03-18-aks-upgrade-strategy.md

 > **Upgrade path**: It's critical because the versions are not always available in all Azure regions (at the same time) and there is an upgrade path.
 For instance, you can't skip a version.
 You **must** upgrade from version 1.24 to 1.25.x before upgrading to 1.26.
 Skipping multiple versions can only be done when upgrading from an unsupported version back to a supported version.
 For example, an upgrade from an unsupported 1.10.x -> a supported 1.15.x can be completed if available.
 When performing an upgrade from an unsupported version that skips two or more minor versions, the upgrade is performed without any guarantee of functionality and is excluded from the service-level agreements and limited warranty.
 If your version is significantly out of date, it's recommended to re-create the cluster.

-To upgrade a cluster, a simple command:
+To upgrade a cluster, a simple command can do the job:

 ```cli
 az aks upgrade \